handsontable/jstat/README.md

 ## Contributing
 If you would like to help us to develop this library, please first read the [guide for contributors](//github.com/handsontable/jstat/blob/master/CONTRIBUTING.md).
+## Licensing
+This library is released under the MIT license.
 The project is based on the great work of [jStat](https://github.com/jstat/jstat).